Updated on September 4th, 2018

 Ink is also great for practicing art skills, once you can perform well with this tool, it gets easier when using other tools!

-List Of Ink Supplies You Should Try In 2018
+List Of Pen and Ink Supplies You Should Try

 I have used many brands prior to this, but I find that Winson and Newton suits my needs the best!

 - Thick.
-It is much easier to work with than some other brands since I can dilute it at any time, but if the ink is not thick enough there is not much you can do to make it thicker!
+It is much easier to work with than some other brands since I can dilute the thickness of it at any time.
+On the other hand, if the ink is not thick enough, there is not much you can do to make it thicker!

 - Brilliant.
 It has a rich and silky quality to it that I enjoy very much when applying ink to paper.